SSL-SLR: Self-Supervised Representation Learning for Sign Language Recognition: Introduction

-Sign language recognition is a challenging task that involves identifying signs in videos.
-According to the data format, there are video-based SLR and image-based SLR.
-SLR with machine learning is rapidly expanding, but it faces several challenges, particularly in the acquisition of annotated datasets.
-Indeed, collecting and annotating sign language data requires linguistic expertise, it is costly and time-consuming~\cite{de2024machine}.
-As an example, annotating 1 hour of sign videos takes 100 hours~\cite{renz2021sign}.
-For this reason, sign language suffers from a scarcity of annotated data.
-Recent studies have turned to unsupervised methods such as contrastive representation learning.
-It offers a promising solution enabling deep learning models to train without supervision by leveraging data augmentations.
-Once pre-trained on unannotated sign language data, the model can then be fine-tuned on less available data and achieve good results~(\cite{madjoukeng2025benchmarking, madjoukeng2025local}).
-Most contrastive approaches generate positive and negative pairs~\cite{chen2020simple, he2020momentum} then learn similarities and dissimilarities from them.
-A positive pair is usually created by applying an augmentation to an instance, while negative pairs consist of different instances from the dataset.
-As an example, for an image, a positive pair can be the pair consisting of the image with a new color distortion, and the rotated image. \cite{li2020prototypical} show that contrastive approaches can generate negative pairs with similar semantic characteristics resulting in a poorly discriminated latent space.
-This issue is amplified in sign language where distinct signs may share similar movements~\cite{vogler2004handshapes} and there are several visually indistinguishable signs (signs that share similar hand shapes and movements but convey different meanings~\cite{zuo2023natural}).
-Approaches without negative (e.g., PCL~\cite{li2020prototypical}, BYOL~\cite{grill2020bootstrap}) pairs often require additional components such as an encoder or clustering functions, increasing the complexity of the model.
-Additionally, sign language videos include repositioning (hand adjustments following a sign) and coarticulation (transitory motions between signs)~\cite{poitier2024towards}.
-These movements are generally present in sign language data, but are not useful for sign discrimination.
+\cite{li2020prototypical} show that contrastive approaches can generate negative pairs with similar semantic characteristics, resulting in a poorly discriminated latent space.
+This issue is amplified in sign language where distinct signs may share similar movements~\citep{vogler2004handshapes} and there are several signs that share similar hand shapes and movements but convey different meanings~\citep{zuo2023natural}.
+Approaches without negative (e.g., BYOL~\citep{grill2020bootstrap}) pairs often require additional components (encoder, or other), increasing the complexity of the model.
+Additionally, sign language videos include repositioning (hand adjustments following a sign) and coarticulation (transitory motions between signs)~\citep{poitier2024towards}.
+These movements are generally present in sign language data, but they are not useful for sign discrimination.
 Thus, not all parts of the signs are relevant for their identification.
-Using contrastive loss, all representations, even those irrelevant for identification are learned.
+Contrastive learning approaches are designed to learn invariant representations by leveraging data augmentation.
+Thus, using contrastive approaches, all representations even those irrelevant for identification are learned.
 This results in low accuracy during the linear evaluation, poorly discriminated embedding space and limited transferability of learned representations.
-Methods that focus on local aspects~(\cite{xie2021propagate, he2020momentum,bardes2022vicregl}) of images are not suitable for this task, as they only concentrate on individual elements, rather than entire segments of the sequence.
+Methods that focus on local aspects~\citep{xie2021propagate, he2020momentum,bardes2022vicregl} of images are not suitable for this task, as they only concentrate on individual elements, rather than entire segments of the video recording.